Sheriff Mike Fitzhugh

 Major Steve Spence

-Major Steve Spence supervises Patrol, School Resource Officers, Criminal and Civil Warrants Deputies, Judicial Services, and Investigative Services Divisions of the Sheriff’s Office.
+Major Steve Spence supervises Patrol, School Resource Officers, Criminal Investigations, Criminal and Civil Warrants Deputies, Judicial Services Divisions and the SWAT Team at the Sheriff’s Office.

 He joined the Sheriff’s Office July 7, 1987 as a detention Deputy.
 He rose through the ranks to become a patrol Deputy, Sergeant of Field Training Officers, Lieutenant, Captain of training and equipment, Captain of the Patrol Division and subsequently promoted to Major in command of all law enforcement operations.

 Major Spence was the Special Weapons and Tactics commander and one of the original members when the SWAT team was established.
 He also served as Rutherford County Chairman for Homeland Security District 5.

 The Major has completed the FBI Law Enforcement Executive Development Association (LEEDA) Executive Command Leadership Course, along with several specialized schools, including Basic Terrorism Liaison Officer Course, Crisis Intervention Training Course, Crisis Intervention Training Instructor Course and Train the Trainer Course in Incident Command Systems.